ChinthaKusuma/Life_Skills_Repo/Listening_And_Active_Communication.md

 # Listening and Active Communication

 ## 1. Active Listening - What are the steps/strategies to do Active Listening?
-(Minimum 6 points)

 Steps and Strategies to do Active Listening: